 Christina Cuomo, Ph.D.

 Cuomo received her A.B. in biology from Bryn Mawr College and Ph.D. in genetics from Harvard University.
-She joined the Whitehead Institute/MIT Center for Genome Research, now part of the Broad Institute, in 2002.
-She now works in the Broad’s Infectious Disease and Microbiome Program.
+She joined the Whitehead Institute/MIT Center for Genome Research, now part of the Broad Institute, in 2002 and now works in the Broad’s Infectious Disease and Microbiome Program.
 She is a fellow in the CIFAR Fungal Kingdom Program and in the American Academy of Microbiology and serves as editor-in-chief at the ASM journal Microbiology Spectrum.

 Contact Christina Cuomo via email at firstname.lastname@example.org.